ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/overview.markdown

 {NOTE: }

-* Use this overview to learn about creating and restoring a backup of your database.
+* Use this overview as an introduction to backing up and restoring your databases.

 * **Backup**
    * The two principle reasons for backing up your database are -
       * **Securing data** in case catastrophe strikes.
       * **Freezing data in chosen points-in-time** to retain access to it in [various stages](../../../../client-api/operations/maintenance/backup/backup#point-in-time-backup) of its existence/development.
    * RavenDB's Backup is an **Ongoing task**.
       * RavenDB considers **Routine backup** a fundamental aspect of your database maintenance.
         Backup is therefore provided not as a one-time operation, but as an [ongoing task](../../../../studio/database/tasks/ongoing-tasks/general-info).
         It is configured and executed once, and then continuously produces updated backups.
       * The Backup tasks works **in the background**.
         Like the other ongoing tasks, Backup runs in the background as an asynchronous task.

 * **Restore**
     Maintaining a proper backup routine ensures that you'd be able to restore your data to its state at nearly any chosen point of time.

 * In this page:
   * [Backing up and Restoring a database](../../../../client-api/operations/maintenance/backup/overview#backing-up-and-restoring-a-database)
-     * Backup scope: **full** or **incremental**
+     * **Backup scope: FULL or INCREMENTAL**
-     * A typical backup folder
+     * **A typical backup folder**
-     * Restoration procedure
+     * **Restoration procedure**
   * [Overview](../../../../client-api/operations/maintenance/backup/overview#overview)
       * [Backup Type: Logical Backup and Snapshot](../../../../client-api/operations/maintenance/backup/overview#backup-type-logical-backup-or-snapshot)
       * [Encryption](../../../../client-api/operations/maintenance/backup/overview#encryption)